patchew-project/qemu/docs/tools/qemu-img.rst

   been written to all sectors.
 This is the maximum size that the image file can occupy with the exception of internal snapshots, dirty bitmaps, vmstate data, and other advanced image format features.

+  The ``bitmaps size`` is the additional size required if the destination supports persistent bitmaps, in order to additionally copy bitmaps in addition to the guest-visible data.
+If the ``--bitmaps`` option was in use, the bitmap size is folded into the required and fully-allocated size for convenience, rather than being a separate line item.

 .. option:: snapshot [--object OBJECTDEF] [--image-opts] [-U] [-q] [-l | -a SNAPSHOT | -c SNAPSHOT | -d SNAPSHOT] FILENAME